GlorianY/mock_db_test_environment/README.md

 # Mock Database Test Environment
-A reusable template of a mock database test environment.
+A reusable template of a mock database test environment which utilizes docker-compose and Pytest.